elixir-lang/elixir-lang.github.com/trademarks.markdown

 Anyone can use the Elixir trademarks if that use of the trademark is nominative.
 The trademarks must not be used to disparage the project and its community, nor be used in any way to imply ownership, endorsement, or association with the Elixir project and the Elixir Team.

 You must not visually combine the Elixir logo with any other images, or change the logo in any way other than ways required by printing restrictions.
-If you want to create your own visual identity in relation to Elixir, you might design or combine your mark on top of any "water drop silhouette", as seen in many community projects and initiatives.
+If you want to create your own visual identity in relation to Elixir, you might use the shape of an unrelated "water drop" as part of your design, as seen in many community projects and initiatives.
 You must not combine or modify the Elixir logo.

 The Elixir logo is [available in our repository](https://github.com/elixir-lang/elixir-lang.github.com/tree/master/logos) in both vertical and horizontal versions.